exakat/exakat/docs/Rules.rst

 ###########################

-Refren using any global variable that is not Wordpress's own.
+Refrain using any global variable that is not ``Wordpress``'s own.

-Global variables are available for write and read across the whole application, making their data both easily accessible, and difficult to track when a unexpected change happen.
+Global variables are available to write and read across the whole application, making their data both easily accessible, and difficult to track when an unexpected change happens.
-It is recommended to rely on a mix of arguments passing and classes structures to reduce the code of any variable to a smaller part of the code.
+It is recommended to rely on a mix of arguments passing and class structures to reduce the code of any variable to a smaller part of the code.

 .. code-block:: php